-National Holiday: Montserrat is the only place outside Ireland to have St Patrick’s Day as a national public holiday, but it is not to celebrate Saint Patrick’s, the Paton Saint of Ireland.
-It honors the enslaved Africans who lost their lives after the failed 1768 rebellion.
+Montserrat, along with Northern Ireland and the Canadian province of Newfoundland and Labrador, are the only places outside of Ireland to have St. Patrick’s Day as a national public holiday.
+However, it is not to celebrate Saint Patrick, the patron saint of Ireland.
+Instead, it honors the enslaved Africans who lost their lives after the failed 1768 rebellion.

 American anthropologist John Messenger would have you thinking otherwise.
 He visited Monserrat in the summer of 1965 for about seven weeks of ethnographic field research.
 He also spent three weeks doing library research in Ireland.
 From his study, he published a now widely quoted paper in Caribbean Quarterly (June 1967) indicating that there were strong cultural links to Ireland.
 He writes:

 “The Irish heritage is manifested in the phenotypes of most islanders and in the English and possibly in the creole, that they speak; in place-names and surnames which still are employed; and in certain characteristics of the Black Irish, but not limited to them.
 Irish “cultural imponderables” – revealed in motor habits, linguistic patterns, musical styles, various systems of values, and codes of etiquette – are as prevalent as African ones among the Black Irish….”